I am thinking of keeping it indoors. Is that ok?

 The feline desire to hunt is not connected to the sensation of hunger and no matter how well you feed your cat he/she will still react to the sight and sound of prey with an instinctive stalk.
 Obviously indoor cats are unlikely to come across natural prey, but anything that moves rapidly or squeaks in a high pitch can trigger the same behavioural response.

-Since most outdoor cats will hunt upwards of 10 mice a day, some form of alternative outlets will be needed for predation.
+Since most outdoor cats will hunt upwards of 10 times a day, some form of alternative outlets will be needed for predation.
 Both social play and object play toys are therefore essential for an indoor cat.
 Toys that squeak and those that can be moved rapidly and unpredictably are irresistible to some cats while of no interest to others.
 You can also select toys that mimic real prey in terms of size, texture and colour.

 Should I feed my cat at specific times or should I leave food down in the bowl all of the time?